 How do you decide which tour do you provide?

 You can find Peter's tours here.
-YourColombia offers mainly day activities, along with multi-day tours as well.
-Explore those hidden gems, and destinations which you can't find in any guide books or travel magazines.
+YourColombia mainly offers day activities, along with multi-day tours as well.
+Explore those hidden gems, and destinations which you can't find in any guidebooks or travel magazines.

 What kind of tours do you provide?

+Colombian nature is a real paradise, so we mostly organise hiking/walking tours for nature lovers.
+There are a lot of hidden gems in Colombia, and the country is so diverse: mountains, the Caribbean and the Pacific coast, colonial villages, and vibrant big cities.
 Usually, my friends keep asking me if Colombia is safe or not?
-My reply is that it is not as secure as Budapest, but you don't have to be afraid.
-The majority and the popular areas in Colombia are safe!
+I reply that it is not as secure as Budapest, but you don't have to be afraid.
+The majority of the popular areas in Colombia are safe!
 There are safe and less safe areas, of course.
 But it's the same in every city or country, I guess.
 You have to be conscious, that's all.
 Overall, Colombia is incredible and unique!